 The World Peace Through Technology Organization is an educational non-profit dedicated to inspiring and educating people about peace.
 By raising awareness and knowledge of each other we are promoting global harmony and peace.

-The How Weird Street Faire is the Peacetour’s annual event in San Francisco, now with over 20,000 participants.
+The How Weird Street Faire is the WPTTO’s annual event in San Francisco, now with over 20,000 participants.
 It is a celebration of peace, and an attempt to create peace in practice.
-The street faire has evolved into a showcase of all forms of electronic music, bringing together a wide range of styles and unique cultures that share a desire for peace.
+The street faire brings together a very wide range of styles and unique cultures.
 This has enabled an extremely diverse cross-section of participants to connect with each other, while appreciating that our similarities are far greater than our differences.
 There have also been talks and workshops at the faire, on various topics related to peace.
 In 2007, a Peace Game was introduced at the faire.
 The game required assembling four different stickers that were handed out throughout the faire to see the complete peace artwork, encouraging people to work together for a common goal while valuing diversity.